On Galilean conformal bootstrap: Harmonic analysis

 Consequently, many kinematic quantities can be obtained by this limiting method, including the Casimirs, the two-point functions, three-point functions, the null vectors and the global conformal blocks of singlets, etc. Interestingly, we will show in the next section that this limiting method can even be valid in the dynamical level, namely, it can be used to obtain the results on GGFT.
 Particularly, one can easily see that how the multiplets appear after taking the limit.
 On the other hand, when we try to revisit the harmonic analysis by using the limiting method, surprising things happen: we find that it is impossible to reach the result of GCA harmonic analysis, though the symmetry is preserved well in the limiting procedure.

 Now, we turn to discuss the harmonic analysis of GCA from the point of view of taking the non-relativistic limit.
 We will show that it is in principle impossible to obtain the GCA harmonic analysis result by taking the limit.
 The reason is, in a word, that the Hilbert space in the GCA harmonic analysis can not be obtained from the one in 2d conformal harmonic analysis.
 We will discuss two different aspects of this claim, both related to the definition of the Hilbert space.
 The first one is the normalizable condition, which determine the quantum number of GCPWs.
-The other one is the boundary condition.
+The other one is the boundary condition.\footnote{Note that all the previous results (for example, the ones in \cite{Bagchi:2009pe,Bagchi:2017cpu,Bagchi:2019unf}) that can be obtained by the limiting method do not involve the boundaries.}

 Before explaining the two unsuccessful aspects of the limiting method, let us note that there is actually something still valid.
 After taking the limit, the measure becomes

 which perfectly match with the one in GCA harmonic analysis.
 Notice that the measure is independent of the normalizable condition as well as the boundary condition.